vasko34/jicofo/doc/jibri-auto-recording.md

 leave a conference.
 When enabled, Jicofo instructs Jibri to start recording as soon as one of a hardcoded set of users joins a conference while no other users from the set are present.
 Recording stops automatically when none of the users from the set remain in the conference.
+Internally Jicofo keeps a count of auto-record users in the room and triggers recording only when this count transitions from 0 to 1 and stops when it returns to 0.
 The set of users is defined in the source code as an immutable constant `AUTO_RECORD_USERS` (containing `EntityBareJid` values) and exposed via the `JibriConfig.getAutoRecordUsers()` function.
 A convenience